kuchedav/Natural_Language_Recommender/Readme.md

 ![Command Line](.pictures/command_line.png)
 ### GUI
 There is a tkinter GUI which enables users to interact with the application in a user friendly way.

+The GUI can be opened by calling the file `./Tkinter.py`

 ![Tkinter GUI](.pictures/gui.png)